extra2000/forticlient-vpn/README.md

   certpasswd: abcde12345
 ```

-Create `forticlient-box` Vagrant box and bootstrap it.
+Create `forticlient-centos7` Vagrant box and bootstrap it.
 You may change `libvirt` to other provider such as `virtualbox` or `hyperv`:
 ```
 $ vagrant up --provider=libvirt
-$ vagrant ssh forticlient-box -- sudo salt-call state.highstate saltenv=base
+$ vagrant ssh forticlient-centos7 -- sudo salt-call state.highstate saltenv=base
 $ vagrant reload
 ```